fairmath/openfhe-rs/docs/source/simple_integers.rst

 ~~~~~~~~~~~~~~~~~~~~

 1. Ensure the `openfhe-rs` library is installed and properly configured, see the :doc:`intro` section.
-2. Go to the `examples` directory and make sure that the needed example is there - `simple_integers.rs`.
+2. Go to the `openfhe-rs` directory.
-3. Compile and run the Rust file:
+3. Compile and run the `simple_integers.rs` example:

 .. code-block:: sh

-    rustc simple_integers.rs -o simple_integers
-    ./simple_integers
+    cargo run --example simple_integers

 This should output the results of the homomorphic computations to the console.